 The jury will base its decision mainly on the musical quality of the performances.
 It may take into account the originality and quality of the proposed programme.
 In addition, candidates must be attentive to the quality of the sound recording, which can affect the jury’s appreciation.

 The jury will choose a maximum of 12 candidates for the semi-finals.
 The selected candidates will be informed in early May 2024.

 b/ Semi-Finals in Toulouse (Tuesday 1 and Wednesday 2 October)

 – The test will be a public performance and will take place in the presence of the jury on the organ chosen by the candidate.

 – The candidate may choose to perform a maximum of 30 minutes of works or excerpts of works freely selected from his or her programme.
 Candidates may choose to play some or all of the pieces presented in the pre-selection recordings a second time.

-– Candidates must be present in Toulouse, for rehearsals and tests, from 4 October to 9 October 2021.
+– Candidates must be present in Toulouse, for rehearsals and tests, from 30th September to 5th October 2024.

 – Depending on the organs selected and the distribution of candidates, the competition organisers will draw up a schedule of rehearsals that will be sent to the candidates at the latest one week before the test.
 In the interest of the candidates, this schedule will be drawn up taking into account the complexity of the chosen works and the needs in terms of registration.
 Candidates may not dispute the schedule drawn up by the competition organisers.